Sandybro9001/vast-oceans-notes/notes-5.md

 1st Level, Wizard, Ritual
 Restore one object of up to medium size or several smaller objects the wear and tear of ages.
 Especially books.
 Higher levels allow for more ambitious restoration projects.

+### Episode 54 (5-24-21): "A brief interlude with the land of cigars"

+Departed from the eclipse kingdoms, headed for the Reese isles.

+Came upon a mysterious fog.....

+Ninjas!
+The Scrupulous Flock are on the scene.
+Defeated Kisame and his crew of Shinobi.
+Why were they here?.....

+Sanada Sue is aboard the ship!
+Secured an alliance for Kurthnaga and got some intel on the akatsuki (one of whom is now dead).
+Also got some cigars!

 [<--Vast-Oceans Home](README.md)